Breville the 3X Bluicer Review

 A Bluicer, Not a Juicer

 While the 3X Bluicer can pull double-duty as a blender and juicer and may come in handy for folks looking to maximize counter space, a jack-of-all-trades isn't always the best option.
-If you're in the market for a dedicated juicer, it's worth comparing this model against other top-rated options in our review of the best juicers.
+If you're in the market for a dedicated juicer, it's worth comparing this model against other top-rated options in our review of juicers.

 Smoothies